insidewhy/action-jira-story-point-charts/readme.md

 - The `JIRA_TOKEN` github secret should be a personal Jira token.
 - The `JIRA_USER` secret should be the email of the Jira user that created this token.
-- The `story-point-estimate` is the story points to assign to any issue where the `Story Points` field is unset, if omitted then any issue with an unset story points field will be assumed to be worth 0 story points.
+- The `story-point-estimate` is the story points to assign to any issue where the `Story Points` field is unset (`0` is not considered unset, the jira field must be null).
+If omitted then any issue with an unset story points field will be assumed to be worth 0 story points.
 - The `SLACK_TOKEN` secret should be the `Bot User OAuth Token` of a slack app which must be created and installed in the slack workspace.
 This token must have `files:write` and `chat:write` permissions.
 The app bot must be invited to a channel to be able to post charts to it.

 The slack channel ID must be given in `slack-channel` rather than the name of the channel, this can be retrieved by clicking on the channel name in slack.